porscheofficial/speed-estimation-traffic-monitoring/README.md

 ## Dataset

-As a test dataset to run the estimation on, we provide you with an excerpt of the BrnoCompSpeed Dataset.
-To get the full dataset, please contact {isochor,herout,ijuranek}@fit.vutbr.cz (see https://github.com/JakubSochor/BrnoCompSpeed).

-1. Download the whole folder from here: https://1drv.ms/u/s!AmCOHF26iIAQgf1ladUQOKtY0an0dg?e=wa1iZX
-2. Go to `speed_estimation/paths.py` and adjust the `session_path` accordingly
+As a test dataset, we provide you a short video (`datasets/video.mp4`).
+This video is just to validate if the pipeline starts to run and your setup works fine.
+It is too short for a sophisticated calibration, so do not wonder if the speed estimates are not correct.

+We utilized the Brno CompSpeed dataset, which provides ground truth information for each car.
+We used this dataset to evaluate the performance of our pipeline.
+Please contact {isochor,herout,ijuranek}@fit.vutbr.cz (see https://github.com/JakubSochor/BrnoCompSpeed) to receive a download link for the dataset.

+**The pipline does also work with other videos and datasets, what means that you do not necessarily use the Brno CompSpeed dataset.**

+1. Store the video(s) in `datasets`.
+If you store them somewhere else adjust the `session_path` in `speed_estimation/paths.py` accordingly

 ## Run